certbot/certbot/certbot/docs/contributing.rst

    virtualenv.
 You can do this by following the instructions in the :ref:`Getting Started <getting_started>` section.
 3. Run ``tox -e lint`` to check for pylint errors.
 Fix any errors.
-4. Run ``tox --skip-missing-interpreters`` to run the entire test suite including coverage.
+4. Run ``tox --skip-missing-interpreters`` to run all the tests we recommend developers run locally.
 The ``--skip-missing-interpreters`` argument ignores missing versions of Python needed for running the tests.
 Fix any errors.
 5. If any documentation should be added or updated as part of the changes you have made, please include the documentation changes in your PR.